TREASURIES-Yields tumble as new virus variant spurs hunt for safe havens

 NEW YORK, Nov 26 (Reuters) - U.S. Treasury yields posted their sharpest drop since the pandemic began Friday as investors rushed toward safe haven assets following the emergence of a new coronavirus variant in South Africa.

-The yield on 10-year Treasury notes US10YT=RR was down 11.3 basis points to 1.531%, the largest drop since February of this year.
-Yields fall when prices rise.
+The yield on 10-year Treasury notes US10YT=RR was down 14.9 basis points at 1.495%, the largest drop since February of this year.
+It last traded at these levels in early November.

+"The economic recovery has been quite impressive and the one thing that could knock it over completely would be a more dangerous variant.
+Time will tell how worried we should be, but investors are selling in front of potential bad news," said Ryan Detrick, chief market strategist for LPL Financial.

 Yields had been rising throughout the week following President Joseph Biden's announcement Monday that he would renominate Jerome Powell to a second term at the helm of the Federal Reserve.
 That, along with signs of strength in the U.S. economy, had pressed investors into taking bets that the Fed would move more aggressively to fight inflation.